Belinda Emmett: Tributes

 In a newspaper interview published on 1 April 2007 promoting his return to television, Rove McManus revealed that Emmett's solo album had been completed.
 The title track, "So I Am", was issued as a single the next day, with the album following on 28 April 2007.
 Profits from Hooch Records, the company Emmett formed with McManus to release the album, were sent to the McGrath Foundation to support breast-care nurses.

 In July 2007, ABC TV aired the episode "Some Meaning in this Life" of the documentary series Australian Story which paid tribute to Emmett and her struggle with cancer.
 Her co-star in The Nugget Eric Bana introduced the episode which featured contributions from Emmett's family and Rove McManus.
 The episode won the award for most outstanding public affairs report at the 2008 Logie Awards.

 In an episode of The Chasers War on Everything, Andrew Hansen sang a satirical eulogy about glorifying public figures after their deaths.
-After a few examples, Hansen pretends to start a verse about Emmett before being signalled to stop by the other Chaser members.
+After a few examples, Hansen pretends to start a verse about Emmett before he was being signalled to stop by the other Chaser members.
 About her inclusion in the eulogy, Hansen said: "We weren't making a joke about Belinda Emmett.
 We were making a joke about the inappropriateness of making a joke about Belinda Emmett."
-He elaborated that her mention in the song was different because "she didn't live a life of hypocrisy or selfishness, [unlike the others in the song]".
+He elaborated that her mention in the song was different because "she didn't live a life of hypocrisy or selfishness [unlike the others in the song]".

 On 11 November 2007, a year after Emmett's death, her husband Rove McManus dedicated his weekly show Rove to the memory of Belinda Emmett.

 On 20 May 2008, one of Emmett's songs, "Beautiful Thing", was included in Olivia Newton-John's new album entitled A Celebration in Song: Olivia Newton-John and Friends.
 CDs were sold to help raise funds for Olivia's wellness centre in Melbourne, Australia.
 It consists of a number of duets with Australian and international guest artists which are meant to inspire people touched by cancer.
 Belinda's song was extracted from her So I Am album, and the track is 'dedicated with love' to her.